How could love be addictive? Isn’t it supposed to be a good thing we all want?

 If your love addiction involves endless short relationships with lots of push-pulling and dramatics, and you think you might also have borderline personality disorder (BPD), consider trying schema therapy, dialectical behavioural therapy (DBT), and/or transactional analysis.

 Harley Therapy connects you with highly experienced therapists who can help you with love addiction.
-Try one of four central London locations, or do Skype therapy anywhere you are in the world.
+Try one of three central London locations, or do online therapy anywhere you are in the world.

 Still have a question about ‘what is love addiction?”
 Ask in our public comment box below.